SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 ## JPA Save Objects

-Let's take a look at syntax of how we save objects:
+Let's take a look at the syntax of how we save objects:

 ``` java
 public static void main(String[] args) {